visualdenniss/frontendmentorProjects/src/components/intermediate/CommentSection/assets/interactive-comments-section-main/workflow.md

 So states:

-- currentUser
+- currentUser ✅

-- List of Comments/CommentItems/Replies/Reply
+- List of Comments ✅

-- isEditing
+- isEditing ✅

-- counter
+- counter ✅ (implement: allow voting only once a)for upvote comment ✅ b) for upvote reply c) for downvote comment d) for downvote reply , prevent self vote ✅)

 FUNCTIONS

-- Add new comment (Create)
+- Add new comment (Create) ✅

-- Add new reply (Create)
+- Add new reply to a comment itself ✅ or a reply to a reply ✅ (Create) (BUG: Replying to a brand new comment does not work) FIXED ✅

-- Get the full list of comments to render (Read)
+- Get the full list of comments to render (Read) ✅

-- Update the comment or reply (Update)
+- Update the comment ✅ or reply ✅ (Update)

-- Delete the comment or reply (Delete)
+- Delete the comment ✅ or reply ✅ (Delete)

-- Change currentUser
+- Change currentUser ✅

+TODOS:

+- FIX @replyingTo bug when replying to a reply.

+- Split Voting to own Component

+- Refactor States/Contexts

+- Add MODAL for DELETE

+- Refactor / Tidy up + Reducer Version

+- useLocalStorage after any updates, get the initials from a server.

+- ADD Responsiveness